-• X-Rays - Dr. Miller or a dental hygienist takes x-rays of the mouth to document the condition of your teeth.
+• X-Rays - A dental hygienist or dental assistant takes x-rays of the mouth to document the condition of your teeth.
 Children seldom need x-rays before the age of five.

-• Teeth Cleaning - Teeth cleaning can be performed either by Dr. Miller or a dental hygienist.
-During the teeth cleaning procedure, harmful plaque and tartar both above and below the gum line are removed.
+• Prophylaxis - Teeth cleanings are performed by a dental hygienist.
+During your prophy appointment, harmful plaque and tartar, both above and below the gum line is removed.

 • Dental Sealants - Dental Sealants are plastic materials that coat the biting surfaces of the teeth.
 Sealants can be used as a good preventive measure because the plastic coating creates a barrier between the tooth and decay-causing bacteria that can be found in plaque.
 The dental sealant makes it more difficult for plaque to stick to the tiny grooves on the biting surfaces of the teeth.
 This will reduce the risk of forming cavities and tooth decay.

-• Tooth Extraction - Extraction is the complete removal of a tooth.
+• Extractions - Extraction is the complete removal of a tooth.
 Extraction is the only alternative if root canal therapy is unsuccessful.
-Extractions may also be recommended prior to orthodontic treatment. (see orthodontics)
+Extractions may also be recommended prior to orthodontic treatment.